defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 further limits the effects of any server compromise that is detected and corrected.
-Notably, when addresses are kept secret, even if the private state of all Mix Authorities and Detection Servers leaks, the attacker can group transactions by wallet but they still cannot tie those groups to wallets' identities[^1].
+Notably, when addresses are kept secret, even if the private state of all Mix Authorities and Detection Servers leaks, the attacker can group transactions within a day by wallet, but they still cannot tie those groups to wallets' identities[^1] or connect the groups from different days.

 [^1]: Assuming the Detection Server never logs users' IP addresses along with the tags users look up, and that the Detection Server's database retains no